Existence of parabolic minimizers to the total variation flow on metric measure spaces: Setting and statement of results

 Following the concept of Heinonen and Koskela \cite{heinonenkoskela}, we call a Borel function $g: \X \to [0, \infty]$ an \textit{upper gradient} for an extended real-valued function $u: \X \to [-\infty, \infty]$ if for all $x, y \in \X$ and all rectifiable curves $\gamma: [0, L_{\gamma}] \to \X$ with $\gamma(0) = x, \gamma(L_{\gamma}) = y$ there holds

-Moreover, if a non-negative and measurable function $g$ fulfills (\ref{upgra}) for $p$-almost every curve as before, meaning that the family of curves for which (\ref{upgra}) fails has $p$-modulus zero, then $g$ is called $p$\textit{-weak upper gradient}. \\For $1 \leq p < \infty$ and a fixed open subset $\Omega \subset \X$ we define the vector space
+Note that we make use of the convention that $\infty - \infty = \infty$ and $(-\infty) - (-\infty) = -\infty$ as in \cite{Bjoern}. \\ Moreover, if a non-negative and measurable function $g$ fulfills (\ref{upgra}) for $p$-almost every curve as before, meaning that the family of curves for which (\ref{upgra}) fails has $p$-modulus zero, then $g$ is called $p$\textit{-weak upper gradient}. \\For $1 \leq p < \infty$ and a fixed open subset $\Omega \subset \X$ we define the vector space

 $L^p(\Omega)$ denotes the usual Lebesgue space.
 The space $\tilde{\N}^{1,p}(\Omega)$ is endowed with the semi-norm

 where $g_u$ denotes the \textit{minimal $p$-weak upper gradient} of $u$, i.e. $\|g_u\|_{L^p(\Omega)} = \inf \|g\|_{L^p(\Omega)}$, with the infimum being taken over all $p$-weak upper gradients of $u$.
 Introducing the equivalence relation